 Copyright (c) The PHP Group

-The decisive check is the first line showing the dotted release and the cli SAPI.
+Check the first line for the dotted release and the cli SAPI.
 The exact version changes with the distro release and enabled repositories.

 Related: How to check PHP version